xh/hoist-react/README.md

 ### hoistComponent

 ⚛️ Components are the most familiar artifacts in React development, and are likely what come to mind first when most developers think of React.
-Hoist supports functional components, React's preferred method of defining components.
-To define a functional component in Hoist, simply provide a render function to the `hoistCmp` factory function.
+Functional components are the preferred method of defining components in React and Hoist.
+To define a functional component in Hoist, simply provide a render function to the `hoistComponent` function.
 This will apply core Hoist support, including MobX reactivity, model lookup, and support for forward refs, and will return the Component.

-Note that many layout-related Components provide layout support.
+Note that many layout related Components provide "LayoutSupport".
 Components supporting this feature promote most flexbox layout properties (e.g. 'width', 'height', 'flex') to being first class props on the component itself.
 This allows many layout operations to be done in declarative Javascript.